-IS YOUR POETRYmanuscript ready for publication?
+IS YOUR POETRY manuscript ready for publication?
 Professional evaluation and comprehensive editing provided by acclaimed editor.
 Workshops, tutorials, publishing advice.
 Former executive director of Alice James Books, with 12+ years of publishing experience.
 Author of Anxious Music (Four Way Books, 2007).
-For details, visit: www.aprilossmann.com.
+For details, visit: www.aprilossman.com.
 E-mail: email@example.com.

-A MANUSCRIPT you’ve worked on for months or years deserves educated attention, honest criticism and creative suggestions.
-I’m a New York Times praised novelist and memoirist who has edited fiction and nonfiction for over a decade, for individuals and organizations.
-Whether you plan on sending your work to magazines or book agents, or intend to self-publish, I can help you present your writing at its best.
-Reasonable rates.
-Website: www.mkdiehl.squarespace.com.
+A MANUSCRIPT you’ve worked on for months, or more likely years, deserves honest criticism, thoughtful suggestions, and encouragement from someone who’s been there.
+I’m a New York Times–praised novelist and memoirist who has edited fiction and nonfiction for more than a decade.
+Whether you’re sending your book to agents, or plan to self-publish, I can help you present your book at its best.
+Reasonable rates. www.mkdiehl.squarespace.com.

 WRITE-GOALS.
 Every writer needs a reader.
-I am a published writer and a very attentive reader who will honestly and thoroughly critique your novel, short story or memoir.
+I am a published writer and a very attentive reader who will honestly and thoroughly critique your novel, short story, or memoir.
 Editing services, school application consulting, and creative coaching also available.
 Reasonable rates.
-Joann Smith, MFA, MA, MS. Website: http://write-goals.com.
+Joann Smith, MFA, MA, MS. http://write-goals.com.
 E-mail: email@example.com.

-LIVE FREE AND WRITE August 17–22, writing getaway in Sunapee, NH.
-Enjoy the refreshing New England summer with plentiful writing time, workshops, homemade meals and relaxing by the pool.
-Choose from “Reimagining Memoir” with Mimi Schwartz or “Free-Writing Intensive” with Douglas Goetsch.
-Register by July 1 and save $75: www.murphywriting.com.
+LIVE FREE AND WRITE.
+August 16–21, writing getaway in Sunapee, NH.
+Enjoy the refreshing New England summer with plentiful writing time, encouraging workshops, homemade meals, and time to relax.
+Spend the week in either “Writing and Publishing Retreat” with Amanda Morris or “Free-Writing Intensive” with Douglas Goetsch.
+Register by July 1 and save: www.murphywriting.com/nh.